benjaminoakes/www.benjaminoakes.com/_posts/2014-03-11-converting-a-hexdump-to-binary-soundplay-on-beos.md

 > I&#8217;m no longer accepting SoundPlay registrations, but you can download a free keyfile here.
 Copy to /boot/home/config/settings, then restart SoundPlay.

-&#8230;but the keyfile mentioned on [SoundPlay&#8217;s website](http://marcone.home.xs4all.nl/soundplay.html) (currently down, but available on the [Wayback Machine](http://web.archive.org/web/20130609080641/http://marcone.home.xs4all.nl/soundplay.html)) wasn&#8217;t there.
+...but the keyfile mentioned on [SoundPlay&#8217;s website](http://marcone.home.xs4all.nl/soundplay.html) (currently down, but available on the [Wayback Machine](http://web.archive.org/web/20130609080641/http://marcone.home.xs4all.nl/soundplay.html)) wasn&#8217;t there.

 I&#8217;d gotten this far, so I figured I&#8217;d see if I could find it elsewhere.